Now that we’re nearing the end of May, summer is officially all we

 Check out her tips for flawless self-tanning applications below, and definitely try out the line, I was rather impressed!

-If I had to run off to an event and desperately needed to apply a bit of color, what are your tips for getting a base without ending up streaky?
+apply a bit of color, what are your tips for getting a base without

 I would recommend going with a self-tanner with a dark guide color.
 It will give you instant color before the effect and it will show you exactly where you put the color and where you may have missed.
 This is important especially for people who are fair because the mistakes show up more on light skin versus dark skin.
 Also, wear a dark color like black, brown or navy so if any of the guide color gets on your clothing it won’t show up.
 And, go with an odor eliminating product so it won’t offend the people around you!
 Those are my top three recommendations.